lidija-jovanovska/lidija-jovanovska.github.io/content/english/blog/post-1.md

 ---
-title: "Mastering Value Investing with Python: Implementing Benjamin Graham's Strategy"
+title: "Value Investing with Python: Benjamin Graham’s Strategy in Action"
 meta_title: "Value Investing with Python: Implementing Benjamin Graham's Defensive Strategy"
 description: "Discover how to implement Benjamin Graham's defensive investment strategy using Python and financial data.
 Learn the key criteria for value investing and how to screen stocks programmatically."
 date: 2025-02-27
 image: "/images/blog_post_banner.jpg"
-categories: [ "Investing", "Python", "Financial Analysis", "Value Investing" ]
+categories: [ "Investing", "Python", "Financial Analysis"]
 author: "Lidija Jovanovska"
-tags: [ "python", "financial-modeling-prep", "value-investing", "stock-screening", "benjamin-graham" ]
+tags: [ "python", "value-investing"]
 draft: False
 keywords: [ "value investing", "Benjamin Graham", "Python investing", "stock screening", "financial analysis", "defensive investment strategy", "investment criteria", "financial modeling prep", "S&P 500", "investment strategy" ]
 ---

-### Introduction

 Have you ever wondered why some investors consistently outperform the market while others struggle?
 The answer might lie in following time-tested principles rather than chasing the latest investment trends.
 What if you could use the same investment strategy that influenced Warren Buffett and countless other successful investors?
 In this post, I'll show you exactly how to implement Benjamin Graham's defensive investment approach using Python and financial data.

+## Introduction

 Two years ago, I knew almost nothing about investing.
 Coming from Macedonia, a post-socialist state perpetually transitioning to capitalism, I had the notion that investing was reserved for financial professionals or the exceptionally wealthy.
 My journey from complete novice to implementing Graham's strategy programmatically is what I want to share with you today.